cillianwing/give-me-live-music-client/NOTES.md

 ## UserConcerts (container)

 ### Child Components / Properties
-- CardDeck/Cards of Concerts for all user's upcoming concerts
+- **complete** * CardDeck/Cards of Concerts for all user's upcoming concerts
-  - Tabs to either show detailed summary (1 or 2 cards per column with all event details) OR basic summary (3 or 4 cards per column with general info)
+  - **complete** * Tabs to either show detailed summary (1 or 2 cards per column with all event details) OR basic summary (3 or 4 cards per column with general info)
-  - Modal for additional details popout (basic summary tab only)
 - Delete/Cancel Button
-- Possibly a column on the side to show related concerts user may be interested in?
+- *later* *Possibly a column on the side to show related concerts user may be interested in?
 Or potentially spotify playlists relevant to bands user will be seeing?

 ## NextConcert (component)

 ### Child Components / Properties
-- Need to add sorting to detail concerts array so that it truly shows the "next concert"
-- Still needs venue details on left portion of column
+- Needs delete functionality

 ## UserProfile